sepideharc/task-5-presentation/Sepideh-presentation.md

 ![flag](images/Presentation-images/Flag.jpg)
 ![Map](images/Presentation-images/map.jpg)
 <aside class="notes">
-Iran also formerly known as Persia is located in Wstern Asia.
+Iran also formerly known as Persia is located in Western Asia.
 </aside>

 # Prehistoric civilizations
 ![sites](images/Presentation-images/sites.jpg)
 <aside class="notes">
-Iran is home to one of the world's oldest civilizations, beginning with permenant settlements and villages from the tenth millenium BC and also the beginning of cities and formation of first states during the fourth millennium BC.
+Iran is home to one of the world's oldest civilizations, beginning with permenant settlements and villages from the tenth millenium BCE and also the beginning of cities and formation of first states during the fourth millennium BCE.
 </aside>

 # Achaemenid Empire